yuchdev/html_css_js/README.md

-## html_js_course
+## HTML, CSS and JavaScript course

-My exercises on HTML/CSS/JavaScript, mostly based on "HTML and CSS" book of Jon Duckett, W3 School courses and Coursera Fullstack course.
+Course has lots of examples on HTML/CSS/JavaScript, based on combination of examples and exercises from the book "HTML and CSS" by Jon Duckett, however, it also includes deeper examples from W3 School courses and Coursera Fullstack course.